Gregory Cromwell, 1st Baron Cromwell: The May Day jousts, 1540

 The challengers included Sir John Dudley, Sir Thomas Seymour, Sir Thomas Poyninge, Sir George Carew, Anthony Kingston, and Richard Cromwell.
 The challengers entered the lists that day richly dressed, their horses trapped in white velvet, with knights and gentlemen riding ahead of them, dressed in white velvet and white sarcenet, and all their servants in white sarcenet doublets and hose, in the Burgundian fashion.
-To joust against them, forty-six defendants entered, led by the Henry, Earl of Surrey, including Lord William Hayward, Lord Edward Clinton, Lord Gregory Cromwell, and others, who were all richly dressed.
+To joust against them, forty-six defendants entered, led by Henry Howard, Earl of Surrey, including Lord William Howard, Lord Edward Clinton, Lord Gregory Cromwell, and others, who were all richly dressed.
 After the jousting had ended the challengers rode to Durham Place, which was lavishly decorated, with great cupboards of plate on display and where they kept open household during the tournament.
 Delicious foods and drinks were plentiful and minstrels played continually.
 Elaborate feasts and suppers were provided there, which were attended by the King, the Queen and her ladies, all the court, and all other comers.
 The guests "were served every meal with their own servants after the manner of war, their drum warning all the officers of household against every meal."
 On the second day of the jousts, Anthony Kingston and Richard Cromwell were made knights.
-Cromwell so impressed the king with his valour, that he was given a diamond ring from the king's own finger.
+Cromwell so impressed the King with his valour, that he was given a diamond ring from the King's own finger.